 Insider briefing to prepare for Capitol Hill meetings, including an opportunity to strategize with other members of your state delegation.

-Network with other state leaders from across the country and explore organizations pioneering innovative approaches to global development at the Global Impact Project Expo.
+Network with other state leaders from across the country and explore organizations that are pioneering innovative approaches to global development at the Global Impact Expo.

 Join with other members of your state delegation for a day of meetings on Capitol Hill to discuss the importance of U.S. foreign assistance and diplomatic programs.
 Lunch will be provided for all participants.